 Around The World With Internet Slang

 Just like a language is native to a particular geographical location.
 Internet slangs are also becoming increasingly native based on locations.
-Acronyms like ‘OMG’, ‘LOL’ etc. have been customised to various locales usually within the geographical influence of the language governing the said locale.
+Acronyms like ‘OMG’, ‘LOL’ etc. have been customized to various locales usually within the geographical influence of the language governing the said locale.
 Take France for example.
 The French use ‘MDR’ which stands for ‘Mort De Rire’, meaning ‘dying of laughter’.
 The Swedish people use the acronym ‘ASG’ for referring to the word Asgarv which means deep laughter.
 The Thai people use ‘555’ to convey ‘hahaha’, as the number ‘5’ signifies the Thai letter ‘h’, ‘555’ (‘hhh’) = ‘hahaha’.
 Are you getting it?

 The Ukrainians are fast adapting to computer slang, and they have created their own set.
 Remember the three key combinations (Ctrl + Alt + Del) that are used for closing a process.